|Mckee "Tec" patterns - Fenton, L.E. Smith & Others|

 Made in a blue pitcher / jug by Fenton.
 It is 5 1/2 inches tall, has a 3 3/4 inch base and is 8 1/4 iches from spout to handle.
 It is marked on the inside bottom with a scripted capital "F" inside an oval.
 This jug appears in the 1987 - 1988 Fenton catalog.
 Fenton called this pattern Plytec but it is Mckee's Plutec.

-To the left is a blue Martec compote and next to it is a photo out of the 1986-87 Fenton catalog for their "Marquette" comport in blue carnival.
+To the left is a blue Martec compote.
+This appeared in the 1986-87 Fenton catalog where it was called their "Marquette" comport in blue carnival.
+It is seven inches tall